Dynamical Boson Stars: Varieties of boson stars

-A careful analysis of the high frequency components of this construction reveals difficulties in avoiding infinite total energy while maintaining the asymptotically flat boundary condition~\cite{2004PhRvD..70b3002P}.
+A careful analysis of the high frequency components of this construction reveals difficulties in avoiding infinite total energy while maintaining the asymptotically flat boundary condition \citep{2004PhRvD..70b3002P}.
 Therefore, the truncated solutions constructed above are not exactly time periodic.
-Indeed, very accurate numerical work has shown that the oscillatons radiate scalar field on extremely long time scales while their frequency increases~\cite{fodor-2010-81,PhysRevD.84.065037}.
+Indeed, very accurate numerical work has shown that the oscillatons radiate scalar field on extremely long time scales while their frequency increases \citep{fodor-2010-81,PhysRevD.84.065037}.
 This work finds a mass loss rate of just one part in $10^{12}$ per oscillation period, much too small for most numerical simulations to observe.
-The solutions are therefore only near-equilibrium solutions and can be extremely long-lived.
+The solutions are, therefore, only near-equilibrium solutions and can be extremely long-lived. \CP{Oscillatons have also been found in the context of dark matter for real vector fields, sharing many of the features of their scalar-field counterparts \citep{Brito:2015yga,Brito:2015yfh}.
+Because they are constructed from a real gauge vector field (albeit massive), these oscillatons would actually represent the closest realization to the electromagnetic geons sought by Wheeler.}